besmirzanaj/ansible-systems/README.md

-# ansible-systems
+# Demo ansible repo
-ansible repo to manage lab hosts
+Ansible repo to manage lab hosts in the cloudalbania.com domain.
+Hosts will be with Centos 7 64-bit.